How to Promote Your Music on Soundcloud

 Maximizing Your Song’s Potential

-Quality – this should go without saying, but the quality of your music is a major determining factor as to how well a song performs.
+Quality – this should go without saying, but the quality of your music is a major determining factor as to how well a song performs (and therefore determine the results of your Soundcloud promotion efforts).
 We’re going to assume you’re only putting out the very best work and investing time into promoting these tracks.

 Track title – we recommend you follow the general format of “Artist Name – Track Title”